codeaudit/SayKitSDK/Tutorials/Recipe App Part 1/SayKitTutorialOutline.md

 ## Available Commands (Verbal Command Request)
-How do we ask the user what they want to do next?

-In visual-based apps, we hook a UIButton to an action and wait for the user to tap it.
-Using SayKit, we instead register a response for a command type, and wait for the user's speech to trigger the command.
+In visual-based apps, users tap the screen.
+If they tap a button (usually a `UIButton`), they probably intended to trigger the action associated with that button, so we execute the action.

+In Conversational apps, users speak what they want to do.
+When they say something we recognize, we interpret their intent as a command and execute the command.

+This encompasses several steps as the user’s speech is converted to text (`SAYSpeechTranscript`), which is converted to an intent (`SAYSpeechIntent`), which is finally converted to a command (`SAYCommand`) associated with an action defined by the app.
+See the full docs for a more in-depth look at the entire process.

+SayKit has a set of predefined commands that it already knows how to interpret from user speech, so the only step we’ll worry about for now is how to act on the command.
+At a lower level, this means registering a response for a command via the `SAYCommandResponseRegistry`.

+The response is simply a block that’s executed when we receive a particular command, and is analogous to the IBAction linked to a `UIButton`.

+The registry is what receives the command from SayKit after SayKit has interpreted the user’s intent.
+The registry executes any response blocks associated with that command.

-In this case, we register for the standard command type, `SAYStandardCommandAvailableCommands`.
-This predefined command is dispatched when the user speaks utterances like "What can I say?" and "Available commands".
+In this example, we’ll register a response for SayKit’s standard “Available Commands” command.
+This command is the eventual result of the user speaking utterances like “What can I say?” and “Available Commands”.
+Our response will simply update our UILabels with what was said.

     ```
     Aside: You can find a full list of standard commands at TODO.